Tinkerforge/doc/en/source/Kits/WeatherStation/PythonToCosm.rst

 We are setting the following goals for this project:

-* The weather measurements should be calculated and shown on the LCD 20x4 Bricklet, as in the :ref:`Using Python to write to LCD 20x4 Bricklet project
+* The weather data should be gathered and shown on the LCD 20x4 Bricklet, as in the :ref:`Using Python to write to LCD 20x4 Bricklet project
   <starter_kit_weather_station_python_to_lcd>`.
 * The measurements should additionally be stored and uploaded to Cosm in